ng256/Activation-Key/README.md

       if (obj == null) continue;
       switch (obj)
       {
-        // using secure string is best solution to manage password case SecureString secureString:
+        // Using secure string is best solution to manage password. case SecureString secureString:
           if (secureString == null || secureString.Length == 0)
             continue;